Forum Replies Created

 Albert @ KabU

-4. What we do has little effect because our world is the world of branches.
-To change something here, we need to do it on the level of roots.
 It’s like watching TV.
 Let’s say I’m watching a TV show and want to change something in the show.
-I can start yelling at the show or even turn it off, or go to sleep or make a thousand other actions.
-Ultimately none of this will change the show itself.
-In order to make any changes, I would need to go to the source.
-In this case maybe to contact the director or producer.
+I can start yelling at the show or even turn it off, or go to sleep or make a thousand other actions, but ultimately it will not change the show itself.
+In order to make any change, I would need to go to the source.
+In this case maybe contact the director or something.

 Albert @ KabU